statbiscuit/mini_games/zork/README.md

 The base code is modified from [Building a Mini Text-Based Adventure Game]https://dev.to/shawn2208/building-a-mini-text-based-adventure-game-mini-zork-with-html-css-js-3879)

 The ASCII dragon is not mine but taken from this [ASCII Art Archive](https://www.asciiart.eu/mythology/dragons)

+The ASCII dog is again from the [ASCII Art Archive](https://www.asciiart.eu/animals/dogs)